I used to really struggle with saying no. I didn’t know how to say no.

 - If you have a hard time saying no, you are probably more concerned about emotional political correctness than you are with having an identity.
 PC is boring.
 Yes, having a unique identity is food for the easily offended.
 But as long as it’s rooted in empathy, inclusion, understanding, and kind honestly (never brutal), it’s interesting.

-- Not everyone will agree with or like your no’s but they will respect how high you set your price.
+- Not everyone will agree with or like your no’s but they will respect how high you set your standards.
 And remember – everything sold at a discount is boring because THERE’S ALREADY an abundance of it.
 Stop trying to convince yourself that there’s an abundance of you.
 There is only ONE.

 - Successful businesses, relationships, and emotional lives cannot coexist with an inability to say no.